jnozzi/cocoadev.com/markdown/DocDoesNotGetWindowControllerDidLoadNib.md

 (OP again) Bo, why do you assert that it should be called automatically?
 That was, in fact, what I assumed would be done, but is not the case.

-POI: Yes, I do add the window controller to my list of General/WCs for the doc
+POI: Yes, I do add the window controller to my list of WCs for the doc

 ----

 Both the docs and my personal experience tell me that's what happens.
-As a test, I just made a pristine 'Cocoa Document-based Application' project and added the line     General/NSLog(@"windowControllerDidLoadNib: called"); to the -windowControllerDidLoadNib: method.
+As a test, I just made a pristine 'Cocoa Document-based Application' project and added the line     NSLog(@"windowControllerDidLoadNib: called"); to the -windowControllerDidLoadNib: method.
 The text printed out in the run log every time I made a new document with absolutely no other modifications.
-In the stack trace, it was being called from the General/NSWindowController's -_showWindow method, a private General/AppKit method.
+In the stack trace, it was being called from the NSWindowController's -_showWindow method, a private AppKit method.
 Perhaps if you posted the relevant source code from your subclasses, we could figure out what the problem is better.
 Until then, I can only offer guesses. -- Bo

 PS  Whoops, nevermind.
 I just realized what the problem almost surely is.
 The window controller won't call windowControllerDidLoadNib: if the document is not set as the owner of the nib file.
 Since the WC is almost always the owner when you use a custom WC subclass, it won't call the method.